Acquiring and Merchant Acquiring Services 01 1

 If a business does not have acquiring, it inevitably loses customers and profits.
 The possibility of cashless payment brings the following benefits to a business:

-• Expanding the customer base.
-Some categories of people hardly ever carry cash and prefer to pay with a smartphone or card.
-When this option is not available, customers simply leave for more technologically advanced competitors.
+• Expanding the circle of customers: Some categories of people almost never have cash and prefer to pay with a smartphone or card.
+If this option is not provided, customers simply leave for more technologically advanced competitors.

-• Increased speed of service.
-Sellers don’t waste time counting cash and change, which means faster customer service and shorter queues.
+• Speed of service: Sellers do not waste time counting cash and change; that is, more rapid customer service and smaller queues.

-The only disadvantage of acquiring is that you have to pay for it.
-In addition to purchasing equipment and ensuring a stable internet connection, you have to pay regular service fees to banks or services.
+The only minus of acquiring is that you have to pay for it.
+Alongside purchasing equipment and securing a stable internet connection, you need to pay periodical service fees to banks or services.

 Who needs acquiring and how compulsory it is